Saturday, 30 June 2018

 KSRTC buses are available from T Narasipura and Mysore.

-I extend my sincere thanks to Mr John Peter, Former archaeologist & Teacher to take us to all the temples and explained us the details.
-And also extend my thanks to the participants Mr Srinivasan, Mrs Sakthi Prakash, Mr Sadasivam and Mr Raghu.
+I extend my sincere thanks to Mr John Peter, Former archaeologist & Teacher for taking us to all the temples and explaining the details.
+And also extend my thanks to the participants Mr. Srinivasan, Mrs. Sakthi Prakash, Mr. Sadasivam, and Mr. Raghu.

 Visited 2nd time during “Karnataka State, Hoysala Period Shiva and temple’s visit”- on 30th July 2023 organised by the FB Group தொண்டை மண்டல வரலாற்று ஆய்வு சங்கம் "திருக்கச்சி".